Promoter lowers volume during Westbrook show as noise complaints continue

 Adams said a compliance officer hired by the promoter, Waterfront Concerts, made the decision to cut back on the volume of some speakers mounted over the stage sometime before 9 p.m.
 Sunday.
 Adams did not say how much the volume was reduced.
 At least one Portland resident who complained about the sound said she didn’t notice any change in volume.

-Under the rules agreed to by Waterfront Concerts and Westbrook, sound levels at meters located around the city have to be below 55 decibels — about as noisy as an office conversation — or 5 decibels above background noise, averaged over an hour, whichever is higher.
-The noise hasn’t exceeded those levels at earlier concerts, Waterfront Concerts said, and Adams said the noise from the concert Sunday stayed below those levels.
-But, she said, the volume on speakers above the stage were reduced because of where the complaint calls were coming from.
+Under the rules agreed to by Waterfront Concerts and Westbrook, sound levels at meters located around the city have to be below 55 decibels – about as noisy as an office conversation – or 5 decibels above background noise, averaged over an hour, whichever is higher.
+The noise hasn’t exceeded those levels at earlier concerts, Waterfront Concerts said, and Adams said the noise from the concert Sunday stayed below those levels, as well.
+But, she said, the volume on speakers above the stage was reduced because of where the complaint calls were coming from.

-Many of the complaints in Sunday came from the Nason’s Corner section of Portland, she said, where previous concerts have also drawn complaints.
-Nason’s Corner is a neighborhood off Brighton Avenue in Portland, about two miles from the concert site.
+Many of the complaints Sunday night came from the Nason’s Corner area in Portland, she said, where previous concerts also have drawn complaints.
+The neighborhood off Brighton Avenue in Portland is about two miles from the concert site.

 Maya Lena, president of the Nason’s Corner Neighborhood Association, said she was one of the callers Sunday to the complaint line set up by Waterfront Concerts.